mongodb/mongodb-atlas-service-broker/dev/README.md

    be found in the [Kubernetes docs](https://kubernetes.io/docs/tasks/service-catalog/install-service-catalog-using-helm/).
 3. Build the Dockerfile and make the resulting image available in your cluster.
 If you are using Minikube `dev/scripts/minikube-build.sh` can be used to build the image using Minikube's Docker daemon.
+Update the deployment resource in `samples/kubernetes/deployment.yaml` to have `imagePullPolicy: Never`.
+4. Create a new namespace `atlas` by running `kubectl create namespace atlas`.
-4. Create a secret called `atlas-api` containing the following keys:
+5. Create a secret called `atlas-api` containing the following keys:
    - `base-url`for the Atlas API
    - `group-id` for the project under which clusters should be deployed
    - `public-key`for the API key
    - `private-key`for the API key
-5. Deploy the service broker by running `dev/scripts/kubernetes-deploy.sh <namespace>`.
+6. Deploy the service broker by running `kubectl apply -f samples/kubernetes/deployment.yaml -n atlas`.
 This will create a new deployment and a service of the image from step 2.
+It will also create a new secret containing the basic auth credentials for the service catalog which are needed for the next step.
-The script will also deploy the actual service broker resource with the name `atlas-service-broker`.
+7. Register the service broker with the service catalog by running `kubectl apply -f samples/kubernetes/service-broker.yaml -n atlas`.
-6. Make sure the broker is ready by running `svcat get brokers`.
+8. Make sure the broker is ready by running `svcat get brokers`.
-7. A new instance can be provisioned by running `kubectl create -f scripts/kubernetes/instance.yaml`.
-The instance will be given the name `atlas-cluster-instance` and its status can be checked using `svcat get instances`.
+9. A new instance can be provisioned by running `kubectl create -f scripts/kubernetes/instance.yaml -n atlas`.
+   The instance will be given the name `atlas-cluster-instance` and its status can be checked using `svcat get instances -n atlas`.
-8. Once the instance is up and running, a binding can be created to gain access.
-A binding named `atlas-cluster-binding` can be created by running `kubectl create -f script/kubernetes/binding.yaml`.
+10. Once the instance is up and running, a binding can be created to gain access.
+A binding named `atlas-cluster-binding` can be created by running `kubectl create -f script/kubernetes/binding.yaml -n atlas`.
 The binding credentials will automatically be stored in a secret of the same name.
-9. After use, all bindings can be removed by running `svcat unbind atlas-cluser-instance` and the cluster can be deprovisioned using `svcat deprovision atlas-cluster-instance`.
+11. After use, all bindings can be removed by running `svcat unbind atlas-cluser-instance -n atlas` and the cluster can be deprovisioned using `svcat deprovision atlas-cluster-instance -n atlas`.
-10. Run `dev/scripts/kubernetes-teardown.sh <namespace>` to fully remove the service broker.